Skip to main content

 Does OHP cover dentures for adults?

 Yes.
-OHP lists full dentures every 10 years and partial dentures every 5 years as dental benefits for all members, along with checkups, X-rays, cleanings, fillings, extractions, specialist care, and urgent care.
+OHP lists full dentures every 10 years and partial dentures every five years as dental benefits for all members.
+Coverage still depends on OHP rules, dental need, and provider availability.

 Can Oregon seniors on Medicare get OHP dental help?

 Some can.
-Oregon says adults who qualify for both Medicaid and Medicare Part D may receive OHP with Limited Drug, which includes OHP Plus medical, dental, and behavioral health coverage.
-Call ADRC for screening.
+Oregon says OHP with Limited Drug can offer OHP Plus medical, dental, and behavioral health coverage for adults who qualify for both Medicaid and Medicare Part D. Call ADRC for screening.

-In most cases, no. Original Medicare usually does not cover routine cleanings, fillings, extractions, dentures, or implants.
-Some Medicare Advantage plans may include dental benefits, but rules vary.
+In most cases, no. Original Medicare usually does not cover routine cleanings, fillings, tooth removals, dentures, or implants.
+Some Medicare Advantage plans may include dental benefits, but limits vary.

 Is OHSU Dental Clinics free?

-No. OHSU says it cannot provide free care, but its teaching and specialty clinic prices are lower than many private practices.
-It accepts many dental insurance plans, including OHP.
+No. OHSU says it cannot provide free care, but its Comprehensive Teaching and Specialty Clinics have lower prices than area private practices and accept many insurance plans, including OHP.

 About this guide